appfast-io/docs/docs/settings/declare-info.md

 ![img alt](/img/create-app/configs/200514-thay-doi-cai-dat-project-01.jpeg)

-You are recommended to change the following 2 pieces of information:
+You are recommended to change the following two pieces of information:
 - **Icon app (1):** The specified icon is a **non-transparent PNG image (1024px -1024px).**
-- **App's Name (2):** The name displayed under the App Icon on the operating system.
+- **App's Name (2):** The name is displayed under the App Icon on the operating system.
 - **App's Version (3):** Change parameters **(increase version after each build).**
 - **Support email (4):** Support Email Address.
 - **Default Language (5):** Select the default language for the application.